asafoadjeif/blog-website-project/README.md

 ### Challenges
 * Getting user created posts from front-end to be displayed and send to back-end.
 * Adding emoticon selector to create post text area.

+### Future Features
+* Ability to add tags to posts and filter by them